 Genderize API reference

-A simple API that predicts the gender of a person based on a first name
+A simple API that checks the gender of a person based on a first name

 The Genderize API allows you to check the statistical probability of a name being male or female.